SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 2 damage; push 1
 - ★ 12–16: 4 damage; push 2
 - ✸ 17: 5 damage; push 4\
-    **Effect**: A target restrained by a dwarf can be pushed by this attack.
+    Effect: A target restrained by a dwarf can be pushed by this attack.

 #### DWARF HUNTER